leeroy4000/usb_mount_and_share/README.md

 # USB Mount and Share Script

-This is a simple Bash script to help mount a USB drive on a Linux system and share it with Windows machines using Samba.
+This is a simple Bash script to help mount a USB drive on a Linux system and share it using Samba.

 ## 🔧 What It Does